Antique bisque head Belton type doll

 maker German, French or other, hence the dolls are known by the

-Some Belton type doll incised mold numbers identified
+Some Belton type doll incised mold or size numbers identified